 What is prurigo pigmentosa?

-Prurigo pigmentosa is a rare inflammatory skin condition of unknown cause.
-It is characterized by a recurrent itchy rash with netlike hyperpigmentation.
-It responds well to tetracycline, and has an excellent prognosis.
+Prurigo pigmentosa is a rare inflammatory skin condition associated with ketosis.
+It is characterised by a recurrent itchy rash with netlike hyperpigmentation.
+Prurigo pigmentosa responds well to tetracycline and has an excellent prognosis.

-Prurigo pigmentosa is also known as Nagashima disease.
+Prurigo pigmentosa is also known as Nagashima disease and 'keto rash'.

 What causes prurigo pigmentosa?

-The exact cause of prurigo pigmentosa is unknown but several mechanisms have been proposed, including friction with clothes or a contact allergy to trichlorphenol, chromium in acupuncture needles, chrome in detergent, and nickel.
+Several other mechanisms for prurigo pigmentosa have been proposed, including friction with clothes or a contact allergy to trichlorphenol, chromium in acupuncture needles, chrome in detergent, and nickel.